 As more career-minded adults find love later in life, it isn’t uncommon for these two merging lives to have to figure out what to do with the homes their bringing into the marriage.
-The most common solution is to sell one (or both) and find their perfect together home.
+The most common solution is to sell one (or both) and find their perfect home together.
 When thinking of this situation, you have several options to explore and we’ll explore a few of those options in this article.

 Sell one home, live in the other home

-Selling one home and living in the other often sounds the most reasonable – and often it is.
-Especially, if one of the homes meets all the requirements of the newlywed couple.
+Selling one home and living in the other often sounds the most reasonable – and often it is, especially if one of the homes meets all the requirements of the newlywed couple.

 Selling both homes is often the best option when merging families that include children; it prevents one set of kids from feeling like their space has been invaded by another group of kids who feel like the invaders.
-Homes often come with a years of good (and bad) memories – moving on (literally) is way to build new memories with your spouse.
+Homes often come with years of good (and bad) memories – moving on (literally) is a way to build new memories with your spouse.

 When selling both homes comes into view, establishing a comprehensive plan becomes necessary to simplify the process – talk with a REALTOR® to establish a game plan.